 Why You Should Trust Us

-As a dedicated skateboarder for the last 24 years, our lead tester Adam Yee is a total skate nerd and has ridden skateboards from countless brands of all sizes and shapes.
+As a dedicated skateboarder for two and a half decades, our lead tester Adam Yee is a total skate nerd and has ridden skateboards from countless brands of all sizes and shapes.
 As a teen and young adult, he had several sponsors and traveled for demos and competitions in the local circuit.
 As he got older, Adam began to teach skateboarding lessons privately and as a skate camp counselor.
 He continues to share his love of all things skateboarding with people of his generation and the next.
-As the sport and skate lifestyle has grown to become a worldwide phenomenon, more people are getting into it and more companies making products for skaters to try.
+As the sport and skate lifestyle has grown to become a worldwide phenomenon, more people are getting into it, and more companies are making products for skaters to try.
 Adam is always at the forefront of new technology in the latest boards and passionately follows all things skate.

 Analysis and Test Results